FIRST CORINTHIANS

 We see here that Paul has Sosthenes in his company.
 Although it is impossible to be certain, many commentators feel that this man should be identified with the Sosthenes in the Acts 18:17 account.
 In that passage we learn that Sosthenes, the synagogue ruler, was beaten by frustrated Jews and perhaps some frustrated Greeks, or both.
 The Jews may have been frustrated by his losing their case before Gallio and the Greeks (if they participated) may well have just been expressing their latent anti-Semitism toward the Jews.

 There is another possibility.
 If Sosthenes is the same as in Acts 18, we see that he has now become a beloved brother and helper of Paul.
 We know that the former synagogue ruler Crispus was converted (Acts 18:8), and it seems possible that Sosthenes may have already had such leanings.
-That would have certainly helped bring down the pent up wrath of the Jews upon him.
+That would have certainly helped bring down the pent-up wrath of the Jews upon him.

 In any case, it was surely a pleasant thing for the Corinthian Christians to realize that one of their own number was now associated with Paul in his great ministry.3 It is thought by some that this Sosthenes was actually the scribe or amanuensis for this letter.4